flynx/proxmox-utils/README.md

 make finalize
 ```

+Note that this will break the ssh connection.

 This will
 - detach the host from any external ports and make it accessible only
   from the internal network.